Blockstream/docs/liquid/developer-guide/confidential-transactions.rst

 	Azpr7BwzjwdiB1pNZKcLkk6Esn5NWAE7wtrC4UzEsshpKe3eUZzPQBvfJ7q9wzJLbt9yn8hYZmZDayGG

 .. tip:: As of Liquid v0.17, getnewaddress defaults to creating P2SH-P2WPKH addresses.
-You can create "CTE" prefixed addresses (the default for versions of Liquid previous to 0.17) by calling getnewaddress like this: ``liquid-cli getnewaddress "" legacy``.
+You can create "CTE" prefixed addresses (the default for versions of Liquid previous to 0.17) by calling getnewaddress like this: ``elements-cli getnewaddress "" legacy``.
 You can also set the ``addresstype=legacy`` argument on node startup, or set it in your config file to always get legacy addresses from "getnewaddress".
 Some commands require a "legacy" style address in order to work, such as message signing.

 Let's look at the address in more detail to check that it is indeed a confidential one.
 To do this we can use the "getaddressinfo" command, passing in the address that we stored in the ADDR variable as a parameter: